Tuesday, 31 May 2016

 People who feel like the X5s

-Such people may have been brought up without caring parents and in Spartan surroundings for example; they may have been brainwashed and tested to the limits of endurance in childhood; as children, they may have been isolated, essentially hostages and prisoners in a harsh and brutal environment albeit not necessarily a physical one.
+Such people may have been brought up without caring parents and in Spartan surroundings; they may have been brainwashed and tested to the limits of endurance in childhood; as children, they may have been isolated, essentially hostages and prisoners in a harsh and brutal environment albeit not necessarily a physical one.

 Such people may feel that they were selectively bred, raised and trained for a mission – even if they don’t know or can’t remember what it is.